Wojciech Kilar

 Wojciech Kilar ([ˈvɔjt͡ɕɛx ˈkʲilar]; 17 July 1932 – 29 December 2013) was a Polish classical and film music composer.
 One of his greatest successes came with his score to Francis Ford Coppola's Bram Stoker's Dracula in 1992, which received the ASCAP Award and the nomination for the Saturn Award for Best Music.
 In 2003, he won the César Award for Best Film Music written for The Pianist, for which he also received a BAFTA nomination.
+In 2012, he became the recipient of Poland's highest distinction, the Order of the White Eagle.

 Biography

 Kilar was born on 17 July 1932 in Lwów (then Poland; since 1945 Lviv in UkrSSR, now Ukraine).
 His father was a gynecologist and his mother was a theater actress.
 Kilar spent most of his life from 1948 in the city of Katowice in Southern Poland, married (from April 1966 to November 2007) to Barbara Pomianowska, a pianist.
 Kilar was 22 years old when he met 18-year-old Barbara, his future wife.